TIY-Austin-Front-End-Engineering/js-assignments/backbone-events-views-1/README.md

 ## Description

-Create an app with Backbone that has two Views that "talk" to each other.
+Create an app with Backbone that has three Views that "talk" to each other.

 ## Objectives